 Running your own Certificate Authority is truly the best option if you're managing a large number of systems which need to have secured, authenticated communication flowing between them.
-While it is a fair amount of work to setup and maintain, it is much cheaper than signing each of your leaf certificates with an external Certificate Authority, and much more secure than using self-signed certificates.
+While it can be a fair amount of work to setup and maintain, it is much cheaper than signing each of your leaf certificates with an external Certificate Authority, and much more secure than using self-signed certificates.

 It is recommended that you read these other blog posts before starting, as they will cover some of the more general knowledge of X.509 which will help us proceed with setting up a CA.